Instance-Dependent Near-Optimal Policy Identification in Linear MDPs via Online Experiment Design: Near-Optimal Policy Identification in Linear MDPs

-The proof of \Cref{thm:complexity_linear} is given in \Cref{sec:policy_elim}. \Cref{thm:complexity_linear} quantifies, in a precise instance-dependent way, the complexity of identifying a policy $\pihat$ with value at most a factor of $\epsilon$ from the value of the optimal policy in $\Pi$.
-In particular, it trades off between the difficulty of showing a policy $\pi$ is suboptimal---the ``policy gap'', $\Vst_0(\Pi) - V_0^\pi$---and the difficulty of exploring in the direction necessary to reduce the uncertainty on policy $\pi$, $\| \bphi_{\pi,h} \|_{\bLamexp^{-1}}$.
-Rather than scaling with factors such as $d$ and $\epsilon$, our complexity measure scales with instance-dependent quantities---the covariance matrices we can obtain on our particular MDP, the feature vectors we expect to observe on our MDP, and the policy gaps on our MDP.
+The proof of \Cref{thm:complexity_linear} is given in \Cref{sec:policy_elim}. \Cref{thm:complexity_linear} quantifies, in a precise instance-dependent way, the complexity of identifying a policy $\pihat$ with value at most a factor of $\epsilon$ from the value of the optimal policy in $\Pi$. \nipscrnew{At a high level, the complexity measure can be thought of as quantifying the difficulty of exploring the MDP so as to eliminate suboptimal policies. $\| \bphi_{\pi,h} \|_{\bLamexp^{-1}}$ quantifies the difficulty of collecting data necessary to eliminate policy $\pi$ (in particular, $\bphi_{\pi,h}$ is the direction we need to explore to learn about the performance of policy $\pi$, and $\bLamexp^{-1}$ quantifies how easily we can reach directions in the MDP to do this), while $\Vst_0(\Pi) - \Vpi_0$ quantifies how suboptimal policy $\pi$ is, and therefore how many samples are needed to distinguish it from the optimal policy in the class. } Thus, rather than scaling only with factors such as $d$ and $\epsilon$, our complexity scales with instance-dependent quantities---the covariance matrices we can obtain and the feature vectors we expect to observe on our particular MDP, and the policy gaps on our MDP. \nipscrnew{Our complexity measure has a close resemblance to the complexity measure for best-arm identification in linear bandits found in \cite{fiez2019sequential}, but generalizes it to problems with long horizon where navigation is required.}

 \Cref{thm:complexity_linear} holds for an arbitrary set of policies, yet, in general, we are interested in learning a policy which has value within a factor of $\epsilon$ of the value of the \emph{optimal} policy on the MDP, $\Vst_0$.
 Such a guarantee is immediately attainable by applying \Cref{thm:complexity_linear} with a policy set $\Pi$ such that $\sup_{\pi \in \Pi} \Vpi_0 \ge \Vst_0 - \epsilon$.
 The following result shows that it is possible to construct such a set of policies, and therefore learn a \emph{globally} near-optimal policy.